Scholarship

 Monographs

-(Under Review) Imagined Fortresses: Video Games as Language.
+(In Progress) Imagined Fortresses: Video Games as Language.
 Complete manuscript.

 Journal Articles